nilstho/pLCA_RegAC/README.md

 Results:
 - pickle files for fast result analysis without rerunning everything in the script
 - Excel files for Monte Carlo simulation results and global sensitivity analysis results

+Supporting Information:
+- pdf file accompanying the article with additional figures, tables and method explanations